-ond class in Kansas, excepting the levy needed for retirement of bonds and interest thereon, shall not exceed 14.00 mills on the dollar.
-If the city wishes to maintain a junior college, an additional 1.00 mill may be levied.
+The total levy for school purposes in the cities of the second class in Kansas, excepting the levy needed for retirement of bonds and interest thereon, shall not exceed 14 mills on the dollar.
+If the city wishes to maintain a junior college, an additional 1 mill may be levied.